studersi/test-4/Tutorial-07-README.md

 973314 XSS Attack Detected
 ```

 A perfect fit.
 Our job is to now determine the exact conditions for all of these false positives and to suppress them in the future.
-In the next step we’ll be getting a picture of this job.
+In the next step we’ll be getting an idea of this work.

 ###Step 4: Quantifying false positives and deriving an approach